linux-system-roles/ssh/README.md

 This role automatically installs packages needed for most common use cases on given platform.
-If some additional packages need to be installed (for example `openssh-keysign` for hostbased authentication), they can be specified in this variable.
+If some additional packages need to be installed (for example `openssh-keysign` for host-based authentication), they can be specified in this variable.

  * `ssh_config_file`: